exhibit 3 exposition

 Ėvian Conference

-Antisemitic attitudes were reportedly common among other places at the State Department.
-Low-level delegations were sent to Evian by most nations to ensure that not too many refugees would be admitted; even the US representative made excuses.
-32 nations refused them.
+Antisemitic attitudes were reportedly common at the State Department.
+Low-level delegations were sent to Ėvian by most nations.
+This ensured that no decisions to admit too many refugees would be committed to; even the US representative made excuses.
+Here thirty-two nations refused entry.
 The Dominican Republic, despite its extreme poverty, promised visas to thousands, even 100 000, refugees.
+Despite the politically motivated decision by the dictator Generalissimo Rafael Trujillo (1891-1961), this meant life rather than death to some Jews.
+Ultimately less than 1000 refugees made their way to the Dominican Republic.
+At the time the other option they had was Shanghai, which did not require visas to enter.
+Around 20,000 Jewish refugees entered here.

-It was reported to Reinhard Heydrich, (1904-1942) by then in a high security related position in the Nazi administration, that emigration would no longer be an option, even mentioning that Jews were abhorred by some countries.
-This shows how closely Nazi Leadership was watching the reactions of the world.
+In Nazi Germany, it was reported to Reinhard Heydrich, (1904-1942), then in a high position related to security, that emigration of Jews from Germany would no longer be an option.
+It was even reported to him that Jews were abhorred by some countries.
+This goes to show how closely Nazi Leadership was watching the reactions of the world.

 Chaim Weizmann (1874-1952), who later became the first President of the State of Israel, said: “The world seemed to be divided into two parts – those places where the Jews could not live and those where they could not enter.”